 able to join our efforts in understanding how the prototype ITk readout electronics

 This work will use intense radioactive sources and particle beams at CERN.

 Contact: Richard Teuscher or

-The Toronto group is also involved in the design and simulation of the ITk.
+The ATLAS Toronto group is also involved in the development of a simulation

 The ITk will have to function in an environment where the LHC

 beams will create up to 200 collisions at one time.